What's the Difference Between Projects and Business as Usual?

 5 ways to distinguish project work and usual work

-Business as usual operations run the business.
-They keep the lights on, serve customers and hit targets.
-BAU teams are also the first to know when the existing processes aren’t working and are no longer useful.
-When that happens, the BAU teams identify the need for change.
+Because BAU teams run the business, they're also the first to know when the existing processes aren’t working and are no longer useful.
+When that happens, they identify the need for change.

-Projects, on the other hand, help implement all of this change.
+Project teams help implement all of these needed changes.
 Projects deliver change to and through the BAU functions using project management.
-We'll clarify what project management is further.
-The project organization works on delivering the change BAU teams have identified.
-This happens once the project has gone through an approval process, which is normally a business case and senior management approval.
+This usually happens once the project has gone through a business case and senior management approval process.

 Managing vs. Mitigating Risk

 For business as usual functions to be effective, you’ll find BAU teams seek to mitigate all risk to operations.
-Taking the uncertainty out of business for better organizational stability and repeatable processes is a good thing.
+They work to take the uncertainty out of business for better organizational stability and repeatable processes.

 By their very nature of being unique and uncertain, projects require an element of risk.
 The company is making a bit of a leap into the unknown just by doing a project as it introduces change and delivers something that wasn’t there before.

 Project teams, therefore, approach risk in a different way than BAU teams.
-Project managers seek to manage risk — both positive and negative — to get the best outcomes.
+Project managers seek to manage risk—both positive and negative—to get the best outcomes.
 That might include mitigating risk to try to limit the likelihood that it is going to happen, but it includes other risk management strategies as well.
-It’s unlikely you’ll ever extinguish risk on a project, but you may be able to do that for good operational reasons for your BAU work.

-Projects can be capitalized and often BAU cannot be – you rely on operating expenses for your ongoing business as usual work.
+Projects can be usually be capitalized, and often BAU cannot be since you rely on operating expenses for your ongoing business as usual work.
 In other words, the accounting treatments for projects and other tasks are different.

-BAU costs are normally considered opex (operating expenditures) and are tracked in the profit and loss accounts of the company.
+BAU costs are normally considered operating expenditures and are tracked in the profit and loss accounts of the company.

 Project funding and business funding, in general, is a very specialized area so it’s always best to take advice from your finance experts before making judgments about what should and shouldn’t be capitalized in your organization.
 Accounting rules vary by country, and even by organization where individual businesses have particular processes and ways of doing things.